Table of Contents

 If I was resettled to the U.S. through USRAP and am in the United States now, does the suspension affect my status here?

 The suspension only affects refugees who are outside of the United States and want to enter the U.S. through USRAP.
 If you are in the United States, the suspension does not affect your immigration status.
-Please read the section above if you are filing for family reunification for a relative to see if it may be affected.

 If I was resettled to the U.S. through USRAP or entered with SIV and I receive refugee benefits, will the Trump Administration pause on funding to refugee resettlement agencies affect me?